[svg-flag flag= »us » size= »1.1″ size_unit=em] The Ryan Aeronautical Company

-With this Primary Phase Trainer, Ryan wanted to offer an unusual opportunity to conduct a test program in a single airframe with both the Allison engine and the dual Marbore installation, as well as with any other power plants which can be provided.
+With the Projet Ryan Model 59 Primary Phase Trainer, Ryan wanted to offer an unusual opportunity to conduct a test program in a single airframe with both the Allison engine and the dual Marbore installation, as well as with any other power plants which can be provided.

 Flexibility of design that permits interchange of power plants and versatility of function was the prime characteristic of Ryan Aeronautical Company’s Model 59 Primary Phase Jet Trainer whose unusual features had attracted widespread interest.